tonykwok/regex4j/README.md

 ## Welcome!

-Regex4j is a Java port of System.Text.RegularExpressions module in Microsoft's .Net Core Libraries.
+Regex4j is a Java port of System.Text.RegularExpressions module of Microsoft's .Net Core Libraries.

 ## Getting Started